Analysis | The governor of the state second-hardest hit by the coronavirus probably shouldn’t be bragging about it

 It took a while to be noticed in South Dakota.
 It wasn’t until March that the state announced its first detected cases, with Gov. Kristi L. Noem (R-S.D.) announcing that she was “confident we have the right people in place to address this fluid situation.”
 She urged residents of her state to be cautious.

-In an interview on Fox News on Tuesday evening, Noem boasted about the state’s handling over the preceding 12 months.
+In an interview on Fox News on Tuesday evening, Noem boasted about the state’s handling over the preceding 12 months (not for the first time).

 “We knew the science told us we couldn’t stop the virus.
 We could slow it down and protect people who might be vulnerable and make sure we had enough hospital capacity to take care of those who would need it, but that we were going to do it together and allow people to be flexible, to take care of their families and still put food on the table,” she said.
 “So, you know, that was a unique approach that for our people really worked well.
 We did have tragedies, and we did have losses, but we also got through it better than virtually every other state.”